Removing Illegal Characters in XML Documents

 |any Unicode character, excluding the surrogate blocks, FFFE, and FFFF. |

-The exception to this rule is that CDATA sections may contain any character, including ones not in the above range.
+The exception to this rule is that the content in a CDATA node may contain any character, with the exception of the sequence of

 Certain other characters are commonly referred to as being illegal XML characters and this has led to some

 misunderstanding.
 The less than symbol < is allowed only as part of the markup for XML tags.
 The ampersand

 symbol & is allowed only when used to escape an XML entity(either one of the five pre-defined XML entities or

 an entity that has been declared in Document Type Definition(DTD).
 Since there are accepted uses for these two